Size-varying reversible causal graph dynamics: In a nutshell : Reversible Causal Graph Dynamics

-\VL{ {\bf Paths and vertices.} Over pointed graphs modulo isomorphism, vertices no longer have a unique identifier, which may seem impractical when it comes to designating a vertex.
-Fortunately, any vertex of the graph can be designated by a sequence of ports in $(\pi^2)^*$ that lead from the origin to this vertex.
-For instance, say two vertices are designated by paths $u$ and $v$, respectively.
-Suppose there is an edge $e=\{u: a,v: b\}$.
-Then, $v$ can be designated by the path $u.ab$, where ``$.$'' stands for the word concatenation.
-The origin is designated by $\varepsilon$.\\} \VL{A thorough formalization of paths, path equivalence, and naming conventions was given in \cite{ArrighiCayleyNesme}, and is reproduced in Appendix \ref{app:paths} for the sake of mathematical rigor.
-Given a pointed graph modulo $X\in\mathcal{X}_{\Sigma,\Delta,\pi}$, we write $v\in X$ instead of $v\in V(X)$.\\}
+{\bf Paths and vertices.} Over pointed graphs modulo isomorphism, vertices no longer have a unique identifier, which may seem impractical when it comes to designating a vertex.
+Fortunately, any vertex of the graph can be designated by a sequence of ports in $\Pi^*$ (where $\Pi = \pi^2$) that leads from the origin to this vertex.
+For instance, say two vertices are designated by paths $u$ and $w$ and say that there is an edge $e=\{u: a,w: b\}$.
+Then, $w$ can be designated by the path $u.ab$, where ``$.$'' stands for the word concatenation.
+The origin is designated by $\varepsilon$. \\

 {\bf Operations over graphs.} Given a pointed graph modulo $X$, $X^r$ denotes the sub-disk of radius $r$ around the pointer.
-The pointer of $X$ can be moved along a path $u$, leading to $Y=X_u$. \VL{The pointer can be moved back where it was before, leading to $X=Y_{\overline{u}}$, where $\overline{u}$ denotes the reverse of the path $u$.} We use the notation $X_u^r$ for $(X_u)^r$ i.e., first the pointer is moved along $u$, then the sub-disk of radius $r$ is taken. \VL{A thorough formalization of these basic operations over pointed graphs modulo was given in \cite{ArrighiCayleyNesme}, and is reproduced in Appendix \ref{app:operationsmodulo} for the sake of mathematical rigor.
-For the sake of this paper, however, Figure \ref{fig:operations} illustrates the operations.} \VC{ } \VL{ } {\bf Causal Graph Dynamics.} We will now recall their topological definition.
-It is important to provide a correspondence between the vertices of the input pointed graph modulo $X$, and those of its image $F(X)$, which is the role of $R_X$: \begin{definition}[Dynamics] A dynamics $(F,R_{\bullet})$ is given by \begin{itemize} \item[$\bullet$] a function $F\colon{\cal X}_{\Sigma,\Delta,\pi}\to{\cal X}_{\Sigma,\Delta,\pi}$; \item[$\bullet$] a map $R_{\bullet}$, with $R_{\bullet}\colon X\mapsto R_X$ and $R_X: V(X) \to V(F(X))$. \end{itemize} \end{definition} Next, continuity is the topological way of expressing causality: \begin{definition}[Continuity] A dynamics $(F,R_{\bullet})$ is said to be {\em continuous} if and only if for any $X$ and $m$, there exists $n$, such that
+The pointer of $X$ can be moved along a path $u$, yielding $X'=X_u$.
+The pointer can be moved back where it was before, yielding $X=X'_{\reversepath{u}}$, where $\reversepath{u}=b_{n-1}a_{n-1}\ldots b_0a_0$ denotes the reverse of the path $u=a_0b_0\ldots a_{n-1}b_{n-1}$.
+We use the notation $X_u^r$ for $(X_u)^r$ i.e., first the pointer is moved along $u$, then the sub-disk of radius $r$ is taken.
+For the sake of this paper, however, Figure \ref{fig:operations} illustrates the operations. \VC{ }